Kosovans accuse FIFA of double standards after reports of death threats from Serbia fans

 Serbia crashes out

-Switzerland defeated Serbia 3:2 in the match, the final one for the two teams in the group stage of the tournament.
+Switzerland defeated Serbia 3:2 in the match, the final match for the two teams in the group stage of the tournament.
 Serbia will thus go home, while Switzerland goes on to play Portugal.

 Shaqiri scored the first goal of the match, but Serbia’s Aleksandar Mitrovic and Dusan Vlahovic then put the Serbian team briefly ahead.
-Breel Embolo then scored a second goal for Switzerland just before half time, and Remo Freuler won the match for Switzerland in the 48th minute.
+Breel Embolo then scored a second goal for Switzerland just before half-time, and Remo Freuler won the match for Switzerland in the 48th minute.

-The reports of hate speech and calls for genocide on December 2 follow a controversial incident involving the Serbian team earlier in the tournament.
+The reports of hate speech and calls for genocide on December 2 follow a controversial incident involving the Serbian team reported earlier in the tournament.

 FIFA opened disciplinary proceedings against Serbia over a political banner hung in the national football team’s locker ahead of Serbia’s World Cup match with Brazil.
-The map showed a map of Serbia that included Kosovo, a former province that declared independence in 2008, and bore the caption “No Surrender”.
+It showed a map of Serbia that included Kosovo, a former province that declared independence in 2008, and bore the caption “No Surrender”.

 Photos showed the banner hanging over the lockers of footballers Milos Veljkovic and Andrija Zivkovic ahead of the match with Brazil on November 24, which Serbia lost 2:0.

-The Football Federation of Kosovo (FFK), whose national team did not qualify for the World Cup, made a formal complaint to FIFA.
+The Football Federation of Kosovo (FFK), the national team of which did not qualify for the World Cup, made a formal complaint to FIFA.

 Ceku said the image abused the World Cup platfom to promote “hateful, xenophobic and genocidal messages”.